Sicyon

-Sicyon (/ˈsɪʃiˌɒn, ˈsɪs-/; Σικυών; gen.: Σικυῶνος) or Sikyon was an ancient Greek city state situated in the northern Peloponnesus between Corinth and Achaea on the territory of the present-day regional unit of Corinthia.
+Sicyon (/ˈsɪʃiˌɒn, ˈsɪs-/; Σικυών; gen.: Σικυῶνος) or Sikyōn was an ancient Greek city state situated in the northern Peloponnesus between Corinth and Achaea on the territory of the present-day regional unit of Corinthia.
+The ruins lie just west of the modern village of Sikyona (previously Vasiliko).
 An ancient monarchy at the times of the Trojan War, the city was ruled by a number of tyrants during the Archaic and Classical period and became a democracy in the 3rd century BC.
 Sicyon was celebrated for its contributions to ancient Greek art, producing many famous painters and sculptors.
 In Hellenistic times it was also the home of Aratus of Sicyon, the leader of the Achaean League.

-History
+Ancient history

 Sicyon was built on a low triangular plateau about 3 kilometres (two miles) from the Corinthian Gulf.
 Between the city and its port lay a fertile plain with olive groves and orchards.

-In Mycenean times Sicyon had been ruled by a line of twenty-six mythical kings and then seven priests of Apollo.
+In Mycenean times, according to Eusebius, Sicyon had been ruled by a line of twenty-six mythical kings and then seven priests of Apollo.
 The king-list given by Pausanias comprises twenty-four kings, beginning with the autochthonous Aegialeus.
 The penultimate king of the list, Agamemnon, compels the submission of Sicyon to Mycenae; after him comes the Dorian usurper Phalces.
 Pausanias shares his source with Castor of Rhodes, who used the king-list in compiling tables of history; the common source was convincingly identified by Felix Jacoby as a lost Sicyonica by the late 4th-century poet Menaechmus of Sicyon.

 After the Dorian invasion the city remained subject to Argos, whence its Dorian conquerors had come.
 The community was now divided into the ordinary three Dorian tribes and an equally privileged tribe of Ionians, besides which a class of serfs (κορυνηφόροι, korynēphóroi or κατωνακοφόροι, katōnakophóroi) lived on and worked the land.

 For some centuries the suzerainty of Argos remained, but after 676 BC Sicyon regained its independence under a line of tyrants called the Orthagorides after the name of the first ruler Orthagoras.
 The most important however was the founder's grandson Cleisthenes, the grandfather of the Athenian legislator Cleisthenes, who ruled from 600 to 560 BC.
 Besides reforming the city's constitution to the advantage of the Ionians and replacing Dorian cults with the worship of Dionysus, Cleisthenes gained a reputation as the chief instigator and general of the First Sacred War (590 BC) in the interests of the Delphians.